wwdc14/TGCameraViewController/README.md

 * Visual effects like Instagram iOS app
 * iPhone, iPod and iPad supported

-<em>This library can be applied on devices running iOS 7.0+.</em>

----
----
+Requirements: iOS 7 or higher.

-### Who use it
+### Who uses it

 Find out [who uses TGCameraViewController](https://github.com/tdginternet/TGCameraViewController/wiki/WHO-USES) and add your app to the list.

----
----

 ### Adding to your project

 [CocoaPods](http://cocoapods.org) is the recommended way to add TGCameraViewController to your project.

-* Add a pod entry for TGCameraViewController to your Podfile:
+Add a `pod` entry for TGCameraViewController to your Podfile:

 ```
 pod 'TGCameraViewController'
 ```

-* Install the pod(s) by running:
+Install the pod by running:

 ```
 pod install
 ```

-<em>Alternatively you can directly download the [latest code version](https://github.com/tdginternet/TGCameraViewController/archive/master.zip) add  drag and drop all files at <strong>TGCameraViewController</strong> folder onto your project.</em>
+Alternatively, you can download the [latest code version](https://github.com/tdginternet/TGCameraViewController/archive/master.zip) directly and import the files to your project.

----
----

 ### Usage

 #### Take photo

 ```obj-c
 #import "TGCameraViewController.h"